A Beginner's Guide to WeightliftingSep 16, 2021

 Commonly asked questions are: How heavy a dumbbell should I choose?
 How many sets and reps should I do?
 And when should I move up to heavier weights?

 Here, we break down how to push yourself and your workouts to meet your individual goals.
-Consider this your guide to awesome strength-training results.
+Consider this your guide to strength-training.

 How Do You Build Muscle?